 First, we start with the built-in stuff:

-- When you compile, do so with the --all-warnings and --warnings-as-errors flags (as recommended by Wojtek Mach of Dashbit).
+- When you compile, do so with the <p-inline>--all-warnings<p-inline> and <p-inline>--warnings-as-errors<p-inline> flags (as recommended by Wojtek Mach of Dashbit).
 Things like unused variables, implicit dependencies, use of deprecated functions, and more will be caught.

 - Check for unused dependencies (and fail the build if there are any):

 - Check for compile-time dependencies between modules.
 This could be an article unto itself (there was a great episode of the Thinking Elixir podcast on it!).
 The long and short of it, though, is that you’d like to detect when changing one module will result in having to recompile another.
 If you’re diligent (and aware of the problem) you can avoid this entirely.

 - Elixir creator José Valim once recommended enforcing it in CI by running:

 <p-inline>$ mix xref graph --label compile-connected --fail-above 0<p-inline>

 - While zero isn’t always the right threshold—there are a few cases where you might have a legitimate reason for one module to have a compile-time dependency on another—it’s a good goal.
 (See more on diagnosing and removing transitive compile-time dependencies on the Dashbit blog.)